robinkarim/Production-Book/docs/ini/cirrent-agent-on-linux.rst

-﻿Cirrent Agent on Linux
+﻿CIRRENT™ Agent on Linux
 -----------------------------------------

 *********
 Overview
 *********

-The Cirrent Agent is compatible with  **Linux 2.2 and above**.
+The CIRRENT™ Agent is compatible with  **Linux 2.2 and above**.
 It runs in userspace as a `cirrent_agent` daemon .
-The Cirrent Agent is delivered as a tarball comprised of:
+The CIRRENT™ Agent is delivered as a tarball comprised of:

 *  Pre-compiled binaries compatible with your device’s architecture (armhf, x86, etc)

 *   All necessary configuration files

-*   Scripts for managing the Cirrent Agent
+*   Scripts for managing the CIRRENT™ Agent

-*   Shared libraries for working with the Cirrent Agent
+*   Shared libraries for working with the CIRRENT™ Agent

 Features include: